qpython-android/qpython.org/docs/_sources/en/qpython_3x_featues.rst.txt

 Python users, and it provides some advanced technical features.

-A: Where can I get old versions?
+A: Where can I get different branches or versions ?

 Q: Take a look at `this link <https://github.com/qpython-android/qpython3/releases>`_.